KhiopsML/khiops-python/CONTRIBUTING.md

 We follow a non-standard `MAJOR.MINOR.PATCH.INCREMENT[PRE_RELEASE]` versioning convention.
 The first three numbers `MAJOR.MINOR.PATCH` are the latest Khiops version that is compatible with the package.
-The number `INCREMENT` indicates the evolution of `khiops-python` followed by an optional `[PRE_RELEASE` version for alpha, beta and release candidate releases (eg. `b2`).
+The number `INCREMENT` indicates the evolution of `khiops-python` followed by an optional `[PRE_RELEASE]` version for alpha, beta and release candidate releases (eg. `b2`).

 ## Releases

+## Pre-releases
 When tagging a revision the CI will create the packages and upload them to the `khiops-dev` channel.
 Prefer to augment the pre-release revision number to re-create a tag because the CI overwrites packages with the same tag in the `khiops-dev` channel.
-Do not forget to clean any temporary pre-releases from `khiops-dev` and the releases github page.
+Do not forget to clean any temporary pre-releases from `khiops-dev` and the releases GitHub page.

+## Public Releases
+Checklist:
+- Release issue and its related PR
+  - Update the API Docs if necessary
+  - Update `CHANGELOG.md`
+  - Update the default `khiops-core` version in [.github/workflows/conda.yml]
+- Git manipulations
+  - Update your local repo and save your work:
+    - `git stash # if necessary`
+    - `git fetch --tags --prune --prune-tags`
+    - `git switch dev`
+    - `git pull`
+    - `git switch main`
+    - `git pull`
+  - Merge the `dev` branch into `main`
+    - `git switch main`
+    - `git merge dev`
+  - Tag the merge commit with the release version (see Versioning above)
+    - `git switch main`
+    - `git tag 10.3.0.1 # Just an example`
+  - Make `dev` point to the merge commit just created in `main`
+    - This is necessary to include the merge commit into master to calculate intermediary versions with Versioneer.
+    - Steps:
+      - `git switch dev`
+      - `git reset --hard main`
+      - `git push dev` (you need to remove the protections of `dev` for this step)
+- Workflows
+  - Execute the `Conda Package` workflow specifying:
+    - The release tag
+    - `khiops` as the release channel
+  - Execute the `API Docs` workflow specifying "Deploy GH Pages".

-To make a public release, you must execute the `Conda Packages` CI workflow manually on a tag and specify the `khiops` anaconda channel for upload.
+To make a public release, you must execute the `Conda Package` CI workflow manually on a tag and specify the `khiops` anaconda channel for upload.
 These uploads do not overwrite any packages in this channel, so you must correct any mistake manually.

 ### Git Manipulations upon a Major Release
 The following is the check list to be done upon a major release:
-- Merge the `dev` branch into `main`
-- Tag the merge commit with the release version
-- Rebase the `dev` branch onto `main`
-  - This is necessary to include the merge commit into master to calculate intermediary versions with versioneer